cosmosz5/Io_CNN/README.md

 ** The path to the given dataset should be modified accordingly to the user's needs.

 - In case of doubts about the execution of the provided code, please contact me at: <mailto:joelsb@astro.unam.mx>
+- The code in this repository is provided under the GNU General Public License v3.0

+<strong>DISCLAIMER:</strong> Author acknoledges the support provided by the Universidad Nacional Autónoma de México DGAPA-PAPIIT project AG101025.